JuliaBooks/Books.jl/docs/contents/getting-started.md

 If you want to configure the template completely by yourself, you can place "template.tex" in "pandoc/" at the root of your project[^selftemplate].
 This same holds for the HTML, CSS, and DOCX template.

-[^selftemplate]: With TeX, be ready for hours of fiddling to get things right though.
+[^selftemplate]: With LaTeX, be ready for hours of fiddling to get things right though.
+    The current LaTeX template is adjusted to work with Tectonic, Julia syntax highlighting and the Tufte LaTeX class.

 ## config.toml {#sec:config}